First Three Chapters

 “You are the madness that curls in my nightmares.
 The insanity that aches to shred everything apart.
 I know what you are,” Notos accused, “but your role is played out.
 We—”

 “Enough.
 It is time.
 Things are ready.”
 The prisoner lifted a hand and there was enough authority in her voice that Notos fell silent.
-Again, her hand moved forward and rested on the invisible wall, which began to hum as if straining against her power.
+Again, Arka’s hand moved forward and rested on the invisible wall, which began to hum as if straining against her power.

 “What are you going to do?”
 The humming increased, filling the depths of the Amano.

-“I cannot fully escape—yet—but I will.”
+“I cannot fully escape—yet—but some of me will.”

 The humming became to scream against the barrier and the hand.
 Volume continuously rising, ricocheting up and around, over and over, gaining in intensity.
 From where the hand contacted the wall a crackling occurred, a breaking of matter, a fracturing and splintering, and then light pooled through, burning a space through the invisible barrier.
 A flash of white, blinding light.